 400 West John Street

 Cantiague Park is a one-stop park that has it all.
 The swimming facility includes a kiddie pool and interactive sprinkler play area for younger kids.
 There's an Olympic-sized pool, diving pool, and two water slides for older kids and adults.
-Fees vary for Nassau County residents and nonresidents, but are generally $6-$25 per person.
+Fees vary for Nassau County residents and nonresidents, but are generally $6-$20 per child and $9-$25 per adult.

 Clark Street Playground — Long Beach